wp-plugins/gold-price-live/readme.txt

 == Changelog ==

+= 4.00 =
+* Due to popular demand our plugin now includes all the features of our paid version but only 1 time per hour.
+Our paid version of this plugin updates in real time.
+To subscribe visit www.gold-feed.com.

 = 3.30 =
 * Our FREE plugin now only updates 2 times per day.
 Please subscribe at www.gold-feed.com for real time prices as well as bid, ask, high, low, dollar change, percent change, 1st London Fix and 2nd London Fix.